 However, many other problems can also cause pain down the leg, including:

 - Joint problems, such as arthritis, can also refer pain from the joints into the leg, but this is not sciatica and the treatment is different.
-For arthritis, the focus is on conservative (nonsurgical) treatments that preserve motion and reduce pain long term and usually include prescribing anti-inflammatory drugs to reduce joint inflammation.
+For arthritis, the focus is on nonsurgical treatments that preserve motion and reduce pain long term and usually include prescribing anti-inflammatory drugs to reduce joint inflammation.

 Sciatica is difficult, and potentially dangerous, to self-diagnose

 Given the multitude of conditions that can cause sciatic pain, it is imperative to meet with a doctor for the appropriate diagnosis.
-Although rare, sciatica can be caused by a spinal tumor or infection, or may be accompanied by progressive weakness in the legs or bladder/bowel incontinence, all of which need to be treated right away.
-Most cases aren't serious but still require medical intervention for a correct diagnosis and the right set of treatment options.
+While rare, sciatic pain can be caused by serious conditions.
+For example, all of the following serious conditions may cause sciatica-type symptoms: